jbosully94/nn-Unet/readme.md

 ```bash
 echo '{"spacing": [1.1, 1.1, 1.1]}' > s000.json
 ```
+The spacing is used to determine the optimum uNet architecture.

 Format: `[Z, Y, X]` in any consistent units.
-Only matters if you have mixed resolutions.
+Only matters if you have mixed resolutionsm such as unequal voxel sizes.

 ### Label Values